If the Jurassic Coast’s globally-significant geology is what drew you to Dorset, Kimmeridge Bay is the place to visit.

 Fossil museum

-The Etches Collection Museum of Jurassic marine life is the first port of call for any fossil enthusiast.
+The Etches Collection: Museum of Jurassic Marine Life is the first port of call for any fossil enthusiast.

 Curated by resident expert fossil-hunter Dr Steve Etches, the small but perfectly formed museum features interactive exhibits, video guides and the chance to look around Dr Etches’ lab.